genelet/godbi/README.md

 ```

 #### Create a new handle

-Use this function to create a new _DBI_ handle.
 ```
 dbi := &DBI{DB: the_standard_sql_handle}
 ```

 #### Example

-In this example, we create a MySQL handle using database credentials in the environment; then create a new table name _letters_ and add 3 rows.
-We query the data using _SelectSQL_ and get the result into _lists_ as slice of maps.
+In this example, we create a MySQL handle using database credentials in the environment; then create a new table _letters_ and add 3 rows.
+We query the data using _SelectSQL_ and put the result into _lists_ as slice of maps.
 ```
 package main